PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Click the file (using replits "Files" tab).
 You should be able to open it and edit it.

 Run the `ls` command.
-You should see our new "main.c" file get listed.
+You should see our new "main.c" file get listed as well.

 (We could compile the new "main.c" file by running `make main`, but we haven't added any code to "main.c")